Behind the Screens: Training Austria’s Elite for the ECSC

 Our team members come from all over Austria, but they all share a strong passion for cybersecurity and complex challenges.
 Some of them are still in high school, others are studying at university or working in the IT security field.
 At this level, it’s not so much about the formal education, but rather about the skills and the motivation that the players have, and the time they spend on personal research investigating new tools and techniques in their free time.

 Four of our team members for this year are currently enrolled at TU Wien Informatics.
 Matthias Monschein has been involved with Team Austria for 3 years already and cybersecurity has been one of his longstanding hobbies.
 Georg Felber is a 2 times Team Austria member, he won the “recruit of the year” in 2022, participated twice in the Locked Shields NATO’s cybersecurity exercise, and he’s a regular CTF player with our team WE_0WN_Y0U.
-Clemens Holter is the team co-captain and has been in the national team for 4 years, won the International Cybersecurity Challenge (ICC) in 2022 and 2023 with the European Team, and he’s heavily involved in tutoring and student representative activities at TU Wien Informatics.
+Lea Holter is the team co-captain and has been in the national team for 4 years, won the International Cybersecurity Challenge (ICC) in 2022 and 2023 with the European Team, and she’s heavily involved in tutoring and student representative activities at TU Wien Informatics.
 Finally, Manuel Reinsperger, our team captain, brings a lot of experience to the table.
 He is our most senior member, having been in the team for 6 years and is captain for the third time.
 Part of our Juniors are also Fabian Gurtner, who graduated HTBLA Grieskirchen; Xenia Indra, who is attending the last year of HTBLuVA Spengergasse for Software Engineering; Sarah Nöbauer, who is studying Artificial Intelligence at JKU Linz; and Simon Thamer, who graduated at HTBLuVA Villach, and is now working as R&D engineer at KAI GmbH.
 Our Senior team also involves Hassan Mohammad, who graduated from St. Pölten University of Applied Sciences and is currently working as a team leader at Sec-Research GmbH; and Philipp Schweinzer, who is studying at the University of Applied Sciences St. Pölten.

 Needless to say, they are all extremely dedicated, and it’s exciting for me to work with them!